 The Kafka connector receives serialized data from the export sources and writes it to a message queue using the Apache Kafka version 0.10.2 protocols.
-Apache Kafka is a distributed messaging service that lets you set up message queues which are written to and read from by "producers" and "consumers", respectively.
-In the Apache Kafka model, VoltDB export acts as a "producer" capable of writing to any Kafka service using version 0.10.2 or later.
+Apache Kafka is a distributed messaging service that lets you

 Before using the Kafka connector, we strongly recommend reading the Kafka documentation and becoming familiar with the software, since you will need to set up a Kafka service and appropriate "consumer" clients to make use of VoltDB's Kafka export functionality.
 The instructions in this section assume a working knowledge of Kafka and the Kafka operational model.